Skip to content

 The Skills Transfer

-Here's how to recognize which gaming skills apply to which AI coding tasks.
+The gaming skills map directly to AI coding tasks.

 Flow state.
 Gamers know how to disappear into something for hours without noticing.
 AI coding rewards that same sustained attention.
 Short bursts don't work; you need to be in it to steer agents effectively.